w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Use headings to convey meaning and structure

 Use clear and simple headings to split up text into manageable chunks.
-Headings should be short and aim to describe or introduce the following section.
-They should clarify what the following section is about.
+Headings should be short and describe or introduce the following section.

 {::nomarkdown}
 <%= example %>